 Key Characters: Narrowed snout with an enlarged rostral scale; four prefrontal scales; back scales weakly keeled; anal plate not divided.

 Similar Species: Western Foxsnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Six subspecies are currently recognized.
 The Bullsnake, P. c. sayi (Schlegel, 1837) is the only one thought to inhabit Illinois.

 Description: Large (up to 180 cm TL), stout snake with a disproportionately small head.
 Back yellow to tan with 36-54 black (anterior and posterior) and brown (midbody) blotches that alternate with two rows of dark spots on each side.
 Tail marked with 8-15 black rings that contrast sharply with yellow-and-black-checkered belly.
 Juvenile resembles adult except that its back is tanner and back blotches are usually all black.

 Habitat: Sand prairies, grasslands, and old fields in former prairie.
 Absent from the black-muck prairies.